zammad/zammad-user-documentation/basics/zammad-ui.rst

 Read on for a description of the different main elements of Zammad.

 .. figure:: /images/basics/basics/main-ui.png
+   :alt: Screenshot shows the Zammad UI with an opened ticket detail view.

 Navigation sidebar (1)
    This is the left sidebar which includes the search, notifications, overviews,